 In 1936 as Richard O'Brien's lyrics for "Science Fiction Double Feature" from "Rocky Horror Picture Show" tell us: "Flash Gordon was there in silver underwear...".

-Crabbe would be billed as Larry Crabbe, Larry "Buster" Crabbe and just "Buster" Crabbe in some 36 films including one with a kind of folk hero version of "Billy the Kid".
-However, from a Hollywood perspective he is the only actor, to date, to play all three top rated 1930's comic strip heroes "Tarzan", "Flash Gordon" and "Buck Rodgers".
+Crabbe would be billed as Larry Crabbe, Larry "Buster" Crabbe and just "Buster" Crabbe in 113 roles, including several "B" Westerns as a kind of folk hero version of "Billy the Kid".
+However, from a Hollywood perspective he is the only actor, to date, to play all three top rated 1930's radio and newspaper comic strip heroes "Tarzan", "Flash Gordon" and "Buck Rodgers".

 Above Buster Crabbe as "Buck Rodgers" and Constance Moore as "Wilma Deering".